Sunrise-LA-Youth/Mobilize-Auto-Register/README.md

 # Mobilize RSVPer
 Automatically RSVP a TSV of contacts (i.e. from EveryAction) to a Mobilize America event.
-Utilizes a PostgreSQL database to store a queue of lists of contacts to RSVP.
+Instead of using the Mobilize America API (which requires special API keys), this uses a virtual, headless Chrome browser that runs periodically by going to the RSVP page for each wanted attendee (using query parameters to pre-fill basic contact details) and then fills each custom required custom field (if any) with the value of the `DEFAULT_CUSTOM_FIELD_VAL` environment variable.

 ## Heroku Setup
 This is setup to be hosted on Heroku.
 Below are requirements when creating an app on Heroku.